 This hormone signals the pituitary glands to release the luteinizing hormones and the follicle stimulating hormones in periodic and varying quantities.

-This hormone binds to the Sertoli cells in the testes and facilitates a favourable environment for spermatogenesis.
+This hormone binds to the Sertoli cells in the testes and facilitates a favorable environment for spermatogenesis.
 They also regulate the maturity rates of the sperms.

 Androgens have a very strong suppressive effect on the synthesis of gonadotropins by the pituitary glands.
 They have receptors on the hypothalamus that direct a negative feedback mechanism to the secretion of gonadotropic releasing hormones.